 “The women involved in this project might not be well known, but they’re all so passionate about what they do, 24/7, just constantly driven – they don’t turn it on and off when it suits, they are living and breathing their creativity and standing up for themselves, and those are the kind of people I wanted to shine a light on.”

-The group so far includes Camila Mora, who tours with Broods as their keyboard player, but is also a highly skilled producer; visual artist and illustrator Ashley Lukashevsky; project manager Sherry Elbe; mix engineer Adrianne ‘AG’ Gonzalez; mastering engineer Emily Lazar, photographer Catie Laffoon; and producer Ceci Gomez, who worked with Georgia on the first single Won’t Hurt.
-The list of collaborators continues to expand as they head towards the album release on the 8th of March – which is also International Women’s Day.
+The group includes Camila Mora, who tours with Broods as their keyboard player, but is also a highly skilled producer; visual artist and illustrator Ashley Lukashevsky; project manager Sherry Elbe; mix engineer Adrianne ‘AG’ Gonzalez; mastering engineer Emily Lazar, photographer Catie Laffoon; and producer Ceci Gomez, who worked with Georgia on the first single Won’t Hurt.
+The list of collaborators continued to expand as they headed towards the album release on the 8th of March – which is also International Women’s Day.

 It’s a raw, vulnerable collection of vocal-driven alt-pop which has Georgia laying her thoughts bare, and hoping to not only get people thinking about the lack of women behind the scenes in the music industry, but also drawing their attention to some excellent new female talent.

 “It’s a privilege to be able to act upon these ideas and do something constructive to encourage change.
 I don’t really like dwelling on the negative parts too much, I think that’s just my personality, so instead I wanted to celebrate the awesome talented women around me, and inspire other girls or women to see there are loads of possibilities for them in this industry.”